-Did you know there are actually 5 different types of remission in IBD?
+Did you know there are multiple types of remission in IBD?

-This level of remission means that your inflammatory stool tests (fecal calprotectin) and blood tests (CRP, ESR) are within normal limits.
+This level of remission means that your inflammatory stool tests (fecal calprotectin) and blood tests (c-reactive protein or CRP, and erythrocyte sedimentation rate or ESR) are within normal limits.

 When you’re in remission because your doctor removed the inflamed part or parts of your bowel.

 This level of remission means that your doctor didn’t see any visible signs of active inflammation during a colonoscopy, sigmoidoscopy, or endoscopy.